logo

 [ADVERTISEMENT]

 The kittens and adult cats in The Black Cat Project are shown without any special effects or costumes.
-Instead, Elise used a basic gray background to capture the small creatures, enabling their charming personalities to shine through.
+Instead, Elise used a simple gray background to capture the small creatures, enabling their charming personalities to shine through.

-It's difficult not to fall in love with the fluffy felines because they act like any other cat–playful, inquisitive, and occasionally amusingly eccentric.
+It's difficult not to fall in love with these fluffy felines because they act like any other cat—playful, inquisitive, and occasionally amusingly eccentric.
 They are anything but threatening, as Elise demonstrates, and instead serve as a reminder to look past a pet's appearance: a furry friend can come from anywhere and be any color.

 Let's get to know these adorable models a bit better: